clnsmith/opensim-jam/README.md

 Software for mesh visualization, smoothing etc.

 #### [GIBBON](https://www.gibboncode.org/)
-MALTAB based software toolkit that includes mesh editing features.
+MATLAB based software toolkit that includes mesh editing features.

 ## OpenSim Components
 For details of implementation and usage, see the doxygen links.